able-app/docs/controls/Θ collections/bar/bar-adapticon.md

-# Bar - Card
+# Bar - AdapIcon

-Collection:  A convenience wrapper around cards for display in the bar component.
+Collection:  A convenience wrapper around AdaptIcon cells for display in the bar component.